Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 ## Chapter 2: LIQUID NETWORKS

-- There's a misconception that an idea is a single thing, it isn't, its a network.
+- There's a misconception that an idea is a single thing.
+It isn't, its a network.
-- Its a literal network in your brain, a new connection that's never formed before.
+- Its a literal network in your brain, a new connection that's never been formed before.
 - The network has two preconditions
     - The sheer size of the network
     - The network must be plastic and changeable
 - To push the brain towards more creative networks, you have to place it into an environment that shares the same network signature.
 - Networks of ideas or people that mimic the neural networks of the mind exploring the boundaries of the adjacent possible.
-- The network in the brain is similar to a liquid, flexible enough to adapt but rigid enough to preserve.
+- The network in the brain is similar to a liquid: flexible enough to adapt but rigid enough to preserve.
-- One of the benefits of the agriculture revolution is that it brought people together to share ideas.
+- One of the benefits of the agriculture revolution was that it brought people together to share ideas.
-- High density liquid networks make it easier for innovation to happen, but they also store those innovations.
+- High-density liquid networks make it easier for innovation to happen, but they also store those innovations.
 - A network let's good ideas thrive while killing off bad ideas.
 The natural selection of ideas.
 - However, these networks aren't the same as a hive mind or global brain.
 - Large collectives aren't capable of true innovation due to herd mentality.